luispsarmiento/azure-samples/README.md

 # azure-templates
-A collection of templates that implement various Azure cloud services.
+A collection of samples that implement various Azure cloud services.

 ## Send Email function
 ### Compile to run localy